Gaming computer: Hardware

+These configurations mostly dates back to the 1990s when Intel and Microsoft first began to dominate the PC marketplace, and has not changed significantly since then.
+Hardware specs continue to improve over time due to the graphical demands of games, especially with architectural and other changes within CPU and GPU designs.

 Form factors

 Senior editor of Tom's Hardware Andrew Freedman says that "Gaming rigs aren't one-size fits all", and that there are certain instances where a gaming desktop will be more appropriate than a laptop and other circumstances where a laptop is more appropriate than a desktop.
 Each platform has its pros and cons, which may change depending on a person's needs.
 For example, someone looking for maximum portability may choose a laptop over a desktop since it is all self-contained in one unit, whereas a desktop setup is split up into multiple components: a monitor, keyboard, mouse, and the desktop itself.
 Freedman states that laptops are ideal candidates for LAN parties, especially ones equipped with "Nvidia's Max-Q GPUs" which "can easily fit into a backpack and don't pack outrageously large chargers".

+Desktop

+Gaming desktop computers are the most versatile types of gaming computers.
+People usually buy gaming PCs because they want the performance that is expected of them.
+The majority of this potential lies in the parts of desktops, which can be overclocked for more performance, as well as being able to withstand abuse thanks to their higher durability.
+The large chassis on a desktop also allows for more fans, for improved cooling and heat dissipation, which would ultimately lead to improved gaming performance.

+Pre-built desktops, may use "proprietary motherboards that aren't standard sizes".
+These uniquely shaped motherboards can limit the owner's capability to upgrade components in the future, but they can still generally change out "the RAM, GPU and… CPU".
+Razer Inc.'s project Christine (2014) proposes the use of modules to allow for fast replacement of computer parts.

+Laptops

-Upgradeability is another category many PC gamers consider when deciding between a laptop and a desktop.
-As Freedman states, "you can't build a laptop on your own", as the usable space inside a laptop is much more limited compared to a desktop.
+Laptop gaming computers give the ability for gaming on portable computers.
+The usable space inside a laptop is much more limited compared to a desktop.
 There are also fewer items that can be changed out on a laptop than a desktop, like RAM and storage, compared to a desktop where almost all the components, including motherboards and CPUs, can be swapped out with the latest technology available at the time.
-The only exception is pre-built desktops, which can use "proprietary motherboards that aren't standard sizes".
-These uniquely shaped motherboards can limit the owner's capability to upgrade components in the future, but they can still generally change out "the RAM, GPU and… CPU".

-Another major category PC gamers consider is the cost.
-Freedman did a basic comparison between two similarly equipped computers, one a laptop and one a desktop.
-Both had the similar CPUs (an Intel Core I5), GPUs (Nvidia GeForce GTX 1660s except the laptop's was a compact version that could fit within the case), and RAM, but the laptop was $200 more expensive than the desktop and nearly half as much memory as the desktop.
-The SSD (or solid-state drive) in the laptop is faster than a regular hard-drive though and gaming laptops are ready to start playing once they are configured, whereas desktop PC gamers have to make additional purchases if they only have the computer, not the accessories.

-People usually buy gaming PCs because they want the performance that is expected to them.
-The majority of this potential lies in the parts of desktops, which can be overclocked for more performance as well as being able to with stand abuse because of their higher durability.
-Freedman also states that desktops have "a bigger chassis", which allows for "more fans…for better cooling and heat dissipation", which ultimately leads to stronger performance.
+Handheld

+Handheld PCs built for gaming are a relatively recent form factor.
+Due to their mobile chassis, they are the most limited types of gaming computers as components generally can't be upgraded.
+Handheld gaming PCs may come with a physical keyboard or may discard it entirely to be styled like a handheld gaming console.